parseshyam/slack-form/README.md

 - Set custom errors for form elements using `setErrors` method.
 - Dynamically add or remove blocks based on conditions using `addBlock(s)` and `removeBlocks` methods.

-#### Will explore all the above mentioned methods later this section.
+#### Will explore all the above mentioned methods later this section

 ### Current Supported form element types

 1. **Text**

    - **JSON Object Representation:**

      ```json
      {
        "key": "order-feedback-label",